-Harvard's medical school requirements focus primarily on the academic side with your LORs without proper consideration for the medical aspect of medicine.
-Out of all the programs I have reviewed rarely have I seen an instance of no mention of any letters from physicians.
+Harvard's medical school requirements focus primarily on the academic side concerning your LORs without proper consideration for the medical aspect of medicine.
+Out of all the programs I have reviewed it is unheard of not to require applicants to submit a Letter of Recommendation from a physician.

-The school is seeking students who have excelled in their chosen academic endeavors but who have also taken the required coursework that will allow them to handle the rigors of a medical school curriculum.
+The school is seeking students who have excelled in their chosen academic endeavor and have also taken the required coursework that will allow them to meet the rigors of a medical school curriculum.

-This means you do not have to major in the sciences to improve your chances of admission.
+This means you do not have to major in the sciences to improve your chances of medical school admission.

-I recommend that students major in whatever area they find most interesting and enjoyable regardless of their medical plans.
-Plus, when you enter college there are a number of factors to contend with and not everyone who starts out as premed will go on to medical school for a variety of reasons.
+I recommend students major in whatever area they find most interesting and enjoyable regardless of their medical plans.
+Plus, when you enter college there are a number of factors to contend with and not everyone who starts out as premed will actually even apply to medical school.

-You want to be able to graduate from college with a degree you are proud of and that can serve you well for the rest of your life.
+You want to graduate from college with a degree you are proud of and that can serve you well for the rest of your life.

 Northwestern University said it best (perhaps I'm biased though), "To pursue a premedical degree to the exclusion of everything else is to cheat yourself of a true undergraduate education at Northwestern University."

 Keep that thought in mind when choosing your undergraduate major regardless of where you attend college.